-The LPC11U1x are an ARM Cortex-M0 based, low-cost 32-bit MCU family, designed for 8/16-bit microcontroller applications, offering performance, low power, simple instruction set and memory addressing together with reduced code size compared to existing 8/16-bit architectures.
+The LPC11U2x are an ARM Cortex-M0 based, low-cost 32-bit MCU family, designed for 8/16-bit microcontroller applications, offering performance, low power, simple instruction set and memory addressing together with reduced code size compared to existing 8/16-bit architectures.

-The LPC11U1x operate at CPU frequencies of up to 50 MHz.
+The LPC11U2x operate at CPU frequencies of up to 50 MHz.

-Equipped with a highly flexible and configurable Full Speed USB 2.0 device controller, the LPC11U1x brings unparalleled design flexibility and seamless integration to today's demanding connectivity solutions.
+Equipped with a highly flexible and configurable Full-Speed USB 2.0 device controller, the LPC11U2x brings unparalleled design flexibility and seamless integration to today's demanding connectivity solutions.

-The peripheral complement of the LPC11U1x includes up to 32 kB of flash memory, 6 kB of SRAM data memory, one Fast-mode Plus I2C-bus interface, one RS-485/EIA-485 USART with support for synchronous mode and smart card interface, two SSP interfaces, four general purpose counter/timers, a 10-bit ADC, and up to 40 general purpose I/O pins.
+The peripheral complement of the LPC11U2x includes up to 32 kB of flash memory, up to 10 kB of SRAM data memory and 4 kB EEPROM, one Fast-mode Plus I2C-bus interface, one RS-485/EIA-485 USART with support for synchronous mode and smart card interface, two SSP interfaces, four general-purpose counter/timers, a 10-bit ADC (Analog-to-Digital Converter), and up to 54 general-purpose I/O pins.

-For additional documentation related to the LPC11U1x parts, see Section 15 "References".
+For additional documentation related to the LPC11U2x parts, see Section 15 "References".